Signal integrity or SI is a measure of the quality

 signal integrity tools for IC design perform all these

-design a clean bill of health, or a list of problems
+a clean bill of health, or a list of problems that must

-Once a problem is found, it must be fixed.
+a problem is found, it must be fixed.
+Typical fixes for

 Driver